pobedinskiy/fullstack-javascript-project-44/README.md

 You are shown a random integer number and you need to answer "yes" if the number is even, otherwise answer "no".

+To run this game, run the command "brain-even".

 [![asciicast](https://asciinema.org/a/oWAgngBinOvZyJRFUMmHK3wRC.svg)](https://asciinema.org/a/oWAgngBinOvZyJRFUMmHK3wRC)

 # Calc Game

 You are shown a random simple math expression.
 You need to calculate it and type the correct answer.

+To run this game, run the command "brain-calc".

 [![asciicast](https://asciinema.org/a/wOkEqvclaxrXauSIXLkjBQ9sU.svg)](https://asciinema.org/a/wOkEqvclaxrXauSIXLkjBQ9sU)